Stuart Macintyre: Early life and education

-While a postgraduate student at Monash in the early 1970s, Macintyre joined the Left Tendency faction of the Communist Party of Australia (CPA), this faction being particularly strong at that campus.
-His CPA membership lapsed while he was studying in the United Kingdom, and on returning to Australia he joined the Australian Labor Party.
+While a postgraduate student at Monash in the early 1970s, Macintyre joined the Left Tendency faction of the Communist Party of Australia (CPA), which was particularly strong at the campus.
+His CPA membership lapsed while he was studying in the United Kingdom and, on returning to Australia, he joined the Australian Labor Party.
 He thereafter considered himself to be a democratic socialist.
-As an historian he identified with the tradition of labour historians, such as Henry Pelling, who was his doctoral supervisor in Britain.
+As a historian, he identified with the tradition of labour historians such as Henry Pelling, who was his doctoral supervisor in Britain.

 Academic career

 Macintyre had a long academic career both within Australia and internationally.
 From 1977 to 1978, Macintyre was a research fellow at St John's College at the University of Cambridge.
 He returned to Australia in 1979 as a lecturer at Murdoch University in Perth, and the following year returned to Melbourne, where he lectured at the University of Melbourne until 1981.
 For a brief subsequent period – 1982–83 – he was a research fellow at the Australian National University in Canberra, and in 1984 he was promoted to senior lecturer at the University of Melbourne.

 Beginning in 1988, Macintyre served as a reader in history at the University of Melbourne.
 Three years later he became professor, and was given the Ernest Scott chair in history.
 He was appointed dean of the Faculty of Arts in 1999.
 In 2002 he was made a laureate professor of the University of Melbourne.
 Macintyre was also a visiting scholar or fellow at Griffith University (1986), the University of Canterbury, New Zealand (1988), the University of Western Australia (1988), the Australian National University (1991) and the University of Otago, New Zealand (1992).

 From 1987 to 1996, Macintyre was a member of the council of the National Library of Australia (NLA) and from 1989 to 1998, a member of the council of the State Library of Victoria (SLV).
 He also served as chairperson of the Humanities and Creative Arts Panel of the Australian Research Council (ARC) in 2003.
 In 2005, Macintyre was outspoken about the actions of the then federal Education Minister Brendan Nelson, who personally vetoed several ARC grants which had already been approved by the ARC's peer review process.

 Macintyre finished a second term as the dean of arts in mid-2006.
 For the 2007–08 academic year he held the Harvard Chair of Australian Studies, retaining his academic appointment at Melbourne.
 He served as president of the Academy of the Social Sciences in Australia and the Australian Society for the Study of Labour History.
 He was also a fellow of the Australian Academy of the Humanities.